Thor10/website-maintenance-mode/readme.md

 The maintenance consists of the following files:

-.htaccess - The main script for redirecting the website viewers to the maintenance page.
+**.htaccess** - The main script for redirecting the website viewers to the maintenance page.
 By default all lines in the script are commented out (turned off) in order to prevent the htaccess file from putting the website into maintenance mode right after upload.

-maintenance.html - An extremely simple mobile friendly HTML5 based document that states "Our website is currently undergoing maintenance."
+**maintenance.html** - An extremely simple mobile friendly HTML5 based document that states "Our website is currently undergoing maintenance."

-maintenance.css - A simple CSS file which controls the look of the maintenance.html page. resets all browser styles, provides an orange background color for the page, centers the message, sets the font family to sans-serif,.
+**maintenance.css** - A simple CSS file which controls the look of the maintenance.html page.
+Styles include a browser styles reset, an orange background color for the page, centered message, sans-serif font family, and media break points to provide responsive styles for the h1 tag.

+**maintenance.min.css** - A minified (compressed) version of the maintenance.css file for production use.
+Any changes you want to make to the CSS would be made in the maintenance.css file.
+Once the desired changes are made, re-compress the maintenance.css file to update the minified file.

 ### .htaccess file in detail